Home » How to Evaluate an IT Proposal Without Being Technical

 How do you decide what matters most?

-Clear answers usually indicate structured thinking.
+Clear answers usually reflect structured thinking.

-Vague answers often indicate reactive support.
+Vague answers usually reflect reactive support.

 This decision pattern is explained in more detail here: